 There is something magical about this night of trick or treating, where you also honor your ancestors and celebrate life!
-And what a better way to do it than with a decadent fudgy treat that is also gluten free, dairy free and egg free?
+And what a better way to do it than with a decadent fudgy treat that is also gluten free and vegan?
 For that I had to use some magic tricks…

 And so this black mini cakes potion recipe was challenging but totally worth it!
 And I cannot begin to describe you how good it tastes! 😀

 - 8 heaped tsp | 1,12 oz | 32g cocoa powder